intro2r/intro2r/unit4/testing-associations.md

 #### cor()

 The function `cor()` returns the correlation coefficient of two variables.
-It requires an `x` and a `y`.
+It requires an `x = ` and a `y = `.
 Pearson's product moment correlation coefficient is the parametric version used for normal data; Kendall's tau or Spearman's rho for non-parametric data.

 ```
 cor(x = BirdData$Tarsus, y = BirdData$Wingcrd, method = 'pearson')